 PCOS in Adolescents

 Diagnosing PCOS in adolescents is especially challenging given the developmental issues in this group.
 Many features of PCOS are common in normal puberty, for example, acne, menstrual irregularities, and hyperinsulinemia.
 Menstrual irregularities with anovulatory cycles occur due to the immaturity of the hypothalamic-pituitary-ovarian axis during the first 2 to 3 years after menarche.
 Persistent oligomenorrhea beyond this period predicts ongoing menstrual irregularities and a higher chance of underlying ovarian or adrenal dysfunction.
-Ultrasound is also not very helpful in adolescent because they commonly have large, multicystic ovaries.
+Ultrasound is also not very helpful in adolescents because they commonly have large, multicystic ovaries.

 The cycle length of more 35 days suggest chronic anovulation, but cycle length between 32 to 35-36 day needs to be assessed for ovulatory dysfunction.
 The threshold for oligomenorrhea is 35 days cycles in adults and 40 days in adolescents.
 Assessment in a patient with cycles shorter than 35 days can be done measuring progesterone levels in mid-luteal phase (days 20 to 21).
 Implications of ovulatory dysfunction include infertility, endometrial hyperplasia, and endometrial cancer.